IKLADE/amazonscraper/README.md

 # amazonscraper

 A web scraper is used to extract data from websites which can further be used to perform analysis.
-This python script is ot be used specifically for extracting data from Amazon.in\n
+This python script is ot be used specifically for extracting data from Amazon.in

 PS: the price of the product is in INR

 Follow the steps to generate a dataset of your own: